manyu462/semantic-release/readme.md

 develop released 1.2.1-develop.2 and through PR 1.2.1 is released to main as "main":true

 check next version in develop
-"chore(readme): expected version to be 1.2.2-develop.1"
+"chore(readme): expected version to be 1.2.2-develop.1"   got 1.2.1-develop.3 as package.json is not updated with 1.2.1 (develop)
+"chore(readme): expected version to be 1.2.1-develop.4"